rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **·  Bottom Lift Distance:** Same as *Lifting Distance* but only applies to the bottom layers, as set in the *Bottom Layer Count*.

-**·  Lifting Speed:** Lift speed refers to the rate at which the build plate is lifted from the resin vat between layers.
-When lift speed is too fast, the model and supports can be broken or damaged due to the tug of war between the build plate and the FEP film.
+**·  Lifting Speed:** Lift speed refers to the rate at which the build-plate is lifted from the resin vat between layers.
+When lift speed is too fast, the model and supports can be broken or damaged due to the tug of war between the build-plate and the FEP film.
 But if reduced too much, the printing time will be unnecessarily increased.
 When modifying this setting, you should take both print quality and print time into account.

 **·  Bottom Lift Speed:** Same as *Lifting Speed* but only applies to the bottom layers, as set in the *Bottom Layer Count*.